MixinNetwork/mixin/doc/mixin-kernel-node-operations.md

 - Avoid passing production keys on a multi-user command line; process listings and shell history can expose them.
 - Keep signer and payee backups separate and test the recovery procedure before pledging.
 - Keep the system clock synchronized.
 Snapshot and membership checks use nanosecond timestamps and protocol windows.
 - Expose only the required QUIC/UDP P2P port.
-Bind or firewall RPC and profiling endpoints to trusted networks.
+Firewall RPC and profiling endpoints to trusted networks; their port settings do not select a loopback bind address.
 - Monitor free disk space, database health, peer reachability, graph progress, queue growth, and signer availability.
 - Preserve the exact `genesis.json` and verify the network identifier before funding or pledging.